alphagov/smartdown/README.md

 ## Overview

-A single smartdown flow has a set of questions, logical rules and outcomes.
+A single smartdown flow has a cover sheet, a set of questions, a set of outcomes and a set of test scenarios.
+Cover sheets, questions and outcomes are all types of node.
+A node represents a single user interaction (normally a web page, but in other media may be presented differently).

 Each question and outcome is held in a separate file.
 The name of the files are used to identify each question.
 Here's an example of the check-uk-visa